 Personal information is collected by NYAT if you apply to take part or enquire about one of our charitable activities.

-The personal information includes applicant and parent/guardian contact details: title, name, address, DOB, email, phone number, marital status (if applicable), nationality, citizenship status, disability information, school attended, place of employment (if applicable), name and address of tuition provider, current qualifications, information on other grants received, proof of address (utility bill), proof of identity (passport or drivers licence if applicable), economic situation (proof of entitlement to benefits i.e. copy of letter from HMRC, or from school confirming receipt of pupil premium or free school meals).
+The personal information includes applicant and parent/guardian contact details: title, name, address, DOB, email, phone number, marital status (if applicable), citizenship status, school attended, place of employment (if applicable), name and address of tuition provider, current qualifications, information on other grants received, proof of address (utility bill), economic situation (proof of entitlement to benefits i.e. copy of letter from HMRC, or from school confirming receipt of pupil premium or free school meals).